12 April 2018 | Focus Articles | Guest Author

 This is a question we’re regularly asked by customers and students alike.

-To help set the record straight, we’ve pieced together a timeline detailing a typical day in the life of an engineering consultant.
+To help set the record straight the team at HLN Engineering Ltd have pieced together a timeline detailing a typical day in the life of an engineering consultant.

 With experience and strong technical expertise, our engineering consultants spend their time planning and designing a wide range of client projects.
 For the most part, however, they work closely with clients on-site to maintain an effective service delivery and to ensure the end-product is of the highest quality.